Judging from our inbox, there seems to be a lot of credit confusion out there.

 The answer to this question also rests largely on which financial guru you ask.

 Some argue you should start with the smallest balance.
-Quickly paying off that account can give you the momentum you need to keep on your debt diet.
+Quickly paying off that account can give you the momentum needed to keep on a debt diet.

-However, if you look at it from a purely financial standpoint, you’ll want to start with the highest-interest card.
-Levin says paying off the high-interest card first saves the most money.
+However, if you look at it from a purely financial standpoint, it is better to start with the highest-interest card.
+Paying off the high-interest card first usually saves the most money.

-Co-signing for a card or loan puts you on the hook for the balance in the event your friend or family member stops paying.
-Or they could be paying late – which you may never know – and that could also negatively affect your credit score.
+Co-signing for a card or loan puts you on the hook for the balance in the event a friend or family member stops paying.
+Or if the borrower makes late payments — which you may never know — it could also negatively affect your credit score.

 I’m sure they are, but sometimes even good people make poor money decisions.
 Or life takes a turn you didn’t expect.
 Rhonda knows all about that.

-Probably not until they have a real job and some emergency savings.
+Probably not until he or she has a real job and some emergency savings.

-They need to have their own money before they start using someone else’s money, so a steady job is a must.
+Children must have their own money before they start using someone else’s cash, so a steady job is a must.
 A work-study gig in the campus cafeteria for three months doesn’t cut it either.

-As for the savings, that’s to ensure they don’t get sucked into using their credit card for every minor crisis or shopping whim.
+Emergency savings help ensure that the child doesn’t get sucked into using a credit card for every minor crisis or shopping whim.
 Students need to get into the habit of saving before they perfect the habit of spending.

 For most people, the answer is no, although you may need to do a little math to figure out what’s best for you.